caminf/LuxuryTravelAppUXD/README.md

 ## 6. Customer Journey Map

-The Customer Journey Map is a valuable tool to understand the user experience in their interaction with our product or service.
-Through the detailed mapping of each stage, from the first contact to the subsequent interaction, we can identify emotions, needs and critical moments.
-This analysis highlights challenges and opportunities to improve the experience and design exceptional solutions.
+The Customer Journey Map is a valuable tool to understand the user experience in their interaction with our luxury travel app.
+It helps us identify emotions, needs, and critical moments from the first interaction to subsequent interactions.
 By immersing ourselves in the user's world, we create memorable experiences and strengthen the relationship with them.

 ![Customer_Journey_Map](./files/Customer_Journey_Map.png)